Chester

 advertisement

-The hope for the classes, Francesca explained, is that children develop a love of cooking that lasts - having developed experiences that extend beyond the kitchen.
+The hope for the classes, the owner explained, is that children develop a love of cooking that lasts - having developed experiences that extend beyond the kitchen.

-She added: "We want children to have the opportunity to build skills for life.
-My dream is that Cook Stars Chester will grow into a meaningful community.
+"We want children to have the opportunity to build skills for life.
+My dream is that Cook Stars Chester will grow into a meaningful community," she added.

-"I want children to be able to take their experiences from Cook Stars into their future, with an increased skillset, sense of achievement, healthy relationships with food and increased confidence."
+"I want children to be able to take their experiences from Cook Stars into their future, with an increased skill set, a sense of achievement, healthy relationships with food, and greater confidence."

 You can find out more about Cook Stars Chester here.